chainapsis/keplr-chain-registry/README.md

 - chainName: the name of the chain that will be displayed on the wallet
 - chainSymbolImageUrl: Image URL of the chain.
   - https://raw.githubusercontent.com/chainapsis/keplr-chain-registry/main/images/{chain-identifier}/{file-name}.png
-  - Please modify modify the chain-identifier and file-name from the link above and upload it.
+  - Please modify the chain-identifier and file-name from the link above and upload it.
 - rpc: URL of RPC endpoint of the chain
 - rest: URL of REST/API endpoint of the chain
 - nodeProvider: provide the details of the RPC/REST node providers